-You could purchase an option, ensuring that you’ll be able to buy EUR 100,000 (buy a EUR call) and sell USD (or buy a USD put), for the next 30 days, at a certain pre-defined rate that you determine (strike price), say 1.3550 EUR per USD.
-The premium for that option is, say USD 230.
+You could purchase an option, ensuring that you’ll be able to buy EUR 100,000 (buy a EUR call) and sell USD, for the next 30 days, at a certain pre-defined rate that you determine (strike rate), say 1.3350 EUR per USD.
+The premium for that option is USD 230.

-First of all, you have bought an option and have ensured the exchange rate of 1.3550 for the period ending 30 days from today.
+You have bought an option and have ensured the exchange rate of 1.3550 for the period ending 30 days from today.
 Nothing can change that.
-Such assurance has cost you, at the most, the original USD 230 premium you have paid.
+Such assurance has cost you the original USD 230 premium you have paid.

-The option ends when you either materialise (or exercise) your pre-defined rate, sometime during the “open” period, or at the end of the pre-defined period (the maturity or expiration period).
+The option ends when you either materalise (or exercise) the pre-defined rate, sometime during the “open” period, or at the end of the pre-defined period (the maturity or expiration period).

 Let’s examine what happens when the deal ends at various scenarios: